 The MDA continues to prepare the congressionally-mandated Continental United States Interceptor Site (CIS) Environmental Impact Statement (EIS) to evalue sites for a potential additional ground-based interceptor site.
 This EIS is required by the 2013 National Defense Authorization Act.

 The Department of Defense has not made a decision to deploy or construct an additional interceptor site.
 There currently is no expressed military requirement for an additional ground-based interceptor site.

 An EIS is being prepared for the following military installations:

-- Fort Custer Training Center – Michigan Army National Guard, Augusta, Mich.;
+- Fort Custer Training Center – Michigan Army National Guard, Augusta, Michigan

 On January 16, 2016, MDA designated the Center for Security Forces Detachment Kittery Survival, Evasion, Resistance, and Escape Facility (SERE East), Redington Township, Maine, as an alternative considered but not carried forward due to significant environmental impacts, cost and constructability issues.

 The MDA announced the availability of the Draft EIS in the Federal Register on May 31, 2016.
 The MDA encourages all interested members of the public, as well as federal, state, and local agencies to review and provide comments on the Draft EIS.
 Comments received will be addressed in the Final EIS.

 Please continue to check back on this site for updates, handouts, news releases and official reports.